cchitsiang/awesome-stars/topics.md

 - [MotiaDev/motia](https://github.com/MotiaDev/motia) - Multi-Language Backend Framework that unifies APIs, background jobs, queues, workflows, streams, and AI agents with a single core primitive with built-in observability and state management.
 - [Marker-Inc-Korea/AutoRAG](https://github.com/Marker-Inc-Korea/AutoRAG) - AutoRAG: An Open-Source Framework for Retrieval-Augmented Generation (RAG) Evaluation & Optimization with AutoML-Style Automation
 - [tensorzero/tensorzero](https://github.com/tensorzero/tensorzero) - TensorZero is an open-source stack for industrial-grade LLM applications.
 It unifies an LLM gateway, observability, optimization, evaluation, and experimentation.
-- [MODSetter/SurfSense](https://github.com/MODSetter/SurfSense) - Open source alternative to NotebookLM, Perplexity, and Glean.
-Connects to search engines, Slack, Linear, Jira, ClickUp, Notion, YouTube, GitHub, Discord, and more.
-Join our Discord: https://discord.g
+- [MODSetter/SurfSense](https://github.com/MODSetter/SurfSense) - Connect any LLM to your internal knowledge sources and chat with it in real time alongside your team.
+OSS alternative to NotebookLM, Perplexity, and Glean.
+Join our Discord: https://discord.gg/ejRNvft
 - [bragai/bRAG-langchain](https://github.com/bragai/bRAG-langchain) - Everything you need to know to build your own RAG application
 - [browser-use/browser-use](https://github.com/browser-use/browser-use) - 🌐 Make websites accessible for AI agents.
 Automate tasks online with ease.
 - [grafana/pyroscope](https://github.com/grafana/pyroscope) - Continuous Profiling Platform.
 Debug performance issues down to a single line of code